A memoir of exile and rebellion—

 faith by students and teachers alike.

-My father looked far away again, his spirit resigned to
+My father looked far away again—his spirit still

 “None of it mattered to us.
 We knew there was no